 Students should notify the Registrar if they do not want directory information to be released.
-Directory information includes student name, address, telephone number, date, and place of birth, etc.
+Directory information includes: student name; address; telephone number; date and place of birth; participation in officially recognized courses, programs and other college activities; weight and height of athletic team members; degrees, honors and awards received; major field of study; dates of attendance and educational agencies or previous institutions attended.